 This command will make a list of packages and dependencies which will be removed with the Unity Desktop.
-Please carefully check whether any important apps or elements are not going to be removed on which your system relies.
+Please carefully check whether any important apps or elements will not be removed on which your system relies.

-When everything understood and ok, type “Y” and hit “Enter”.
+When everything is understood and ok, type “Y” and hit “Enter”.

 sudo apt autoremove